sg-crest A Singapore Government Agency Website

 2. Allow difficult conversations about society

 Discussions on religion, politics or other sensitive issues at work may typically be considered taboo.
 However, they offer great opportunities for employees to be more aware of the differences around them.
-After all, an inclusive work setting is one that is accepting of such differences — this entails understanding them.
+After all, an inclusive work setting is accepting of such differences — this entails understanding them.

 By creating a safe space for employees to share their viewpoints or correct misconceptions, for instance, others can make better sense of the issues on the ground, review their common beliefs and widen their perspectives.
 It also increases curiosity about the diverse groups of people around them.